nubart/blog-en/_posts/2020-03-23-devices-audioguide-hygiene-coronavirus.md

 layout: post
 comments: true
 published: true
-title:  "Audio guide devices, coronavirus and hygiene"
+title:  Audio guide devices, coronavirus and hygiene
-description: "The coronavirus is going to transform many of our habits.
-What will happen in museums with the audio guide devices that are passed around?"
+description: The coronavirus is going to transform many of our habits.
+What will happen in museums with the audio guide devices that are passed around?
 slug: "devices-audioguide-hygiene-coronavirus"
 date:   2020-03-23
 image: /images/cleaning-audioguide-devices-museum.jpg
 tags: [audio guides, hygiene, coronavirus]
 langpath-es: /2020/03/23/aparatos-audioguia-higienicos-coronavirus/
 langpath-de: /2020/03/23/audioguide-geraete-hygiene-coronavirus/
+featured:
 ---

 As I write this, no one knows when the coronavirus crisis will end.
 But there is one thing everyone agrees on: nothing will ever be the same.
 One of the most affected sectors is culture.
 Especially public places that bring people from all over the world together around their cultural offerings, such as museums, which are currently almost completely closed.